Marie Severin: Personal life

+Severin never married but she had a wide circle of friends.
+Her brother John Severin was an artist who worked for EC and Marvel; her niece, Ruth Larenas (d.
+2023), was a producer for her nephew John Severin Jr.'s Bubblehead Publishing.

 Awards and honors

 Severin won the Best Penciller (Humor Division) Shazam Award in 1974.
 The following year, she was nominated for both Best Inker (Humor Division) and Best Colorist.

 Severin spoke at a 1974 New York Comic Art Convention panel on the role of women in comics, alongside Flo Steinberg, Jean Thomas (sometime-collaborator with then-husband Roy Thomas), Linda Fite (writer of The Claws of the Cat) and fan representative Irene Vartanoff.
 She also participated in the Women of Comics Symposium at the 2006 Paradise Comics Toronto Comicon.

-Severin won an Inkpot Award at the San Diego Comic Con in 1988.
+Severin won an Inkpot Award at San Diego Comic-Con in 1988.

+She was the first inductee into the Friends of Lulu Women Cartoonists Hall of Fame in 1997.
 She was inducted into the Will Eisner Comics Hall of Fame in 2001; she and Brenda Starr creator Dale Messick were the first women to be so inducted.

-Severin's work was among that included in the Museum of Comic and Cartoon Art exhibition of women comic-book artists, "She Draws Comics", July to November 2006.
+Severin's work was among those included in the Museum of Comic and Cartoon Art exhibition of women comic-book artists, "She Draws Comics", July to November 2006.

-In consideration of her contributions to comics, Comics Alliance listed Severin as one of twelve women cartoonists deserving of lifetime achievement recognition.
+In consideration of her contributions to comics, ComicsAlliance listed Severin as one of twelve women cartoonists deserving of lifetime achievement recognition.
 She received Comic-Con International's Icon Award in 2017.

 In 2019, Severin was posthumously awarded the Inkwell Awards Stacey Aragon Special Recognition Award for her lifetime of inking artwork.
 Severin was also inducted into the Harvey Awards Hall of Fame alongside her brother John, and fellow Mad contributors Will Elder, Jack Davis, and Ben Oda.